+Option One - The elders/leadership should appoint a mentor teacher to oversee and teach participants using the "Word to the Teacher" section of the Junior Leader Teacher's Edition book, which may be purchased through the L2L Online Store.

+Option Two - Use appropriate teacher training material developed by the congregation.

+Upon completion of either option one or two, the participant should have begun to develop knowledge of basic teaching skills.

 - a.
-Students and adults should complete one of the following options: - Option One The elders/leadership should appoint a mentor teacher to oversee and teach participants using the "Word to the Teacher" section of the Junior Leader Teacher's Edition book, which may be purchased through the L2L Online Store.

-- Option Two Use appropriate teacher training material developed by the congregation.
-Upon completion of either option one or two, the participant should have begun to develop knowledge of basic teaching skills. - b.
 Observe a mentor teacher at two different class levels for six weeks each (total of twelve weeks of observation) from the following options: kindergarten, elementary, middle or high school.
 The observations do not have to be successive, but it would be good to have at least six weeks in one quarter and six weeks in another quarter.
-The eldership is responsible for deciding an appropriate class for students and adults to observe. - c.
-During one of the class sessions, tell or read the Bible story for the selected lesson under the guidance of the mentor teacher. - d.
+The eldership is responsible for deciding an appropriate class for students and adults to observe. - b.
+During one of the class sessions, tell or read the Bible story for the selected lesson under the guidance of the mentor teacher. - c.
 During one of the class sessions, help the class with a planned craft or activity for the selected lesson, or if the class is middle or high school, create a visual aid or lesson activity sheet to go along with one lesson under the guidance of the mentor teacher.
-Keep a copy of the craft, activity, or lesson activity sheet in the portfolio. - e.
+Keep a copy of the craft, activity, or lesson activity sheet in the portfolio. - d.
 Complete one of the following: - Option One Observe and assist someone creating and putting up a bulletin board display.
 Report to the mentor teacher what has been learned about creating bulletin boards. - Option Two Observe and assist someone painting and/or decorating a classroom for kindergarten, elementary, middle or high school.
-Report to the mentor teacher what has been learned about classroom decorating. - f.
+Report to the mentor teacher what has been learned about classroom decorating. - e.
 After the twelve weeks of observation has been completed, write a one-page summary of the observations.
 Discuss what has been learned about teaching, keeping the interest of the students, and how to apply this to the participant's own teaching style.
 Submit a copy of the summary to the group leader and the eldership.
-Keep a copy in the portfolio. - g.
+Keep a copy in the portfolio. - f.
 Take pictures of the bulletin board and/or classroom decorations to be used in the portfolio for the Master Teacher level.